A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Dataset Collection and Validation

 However, LLM validation may produce false negatives.
-All samples failing LLM validation undergo human validation.
-Each such sample is independently evaluated by up to two expert validators.
-Validators are provided only with the textual description and reconstruct the molecule using chemical drawing software.
-Their reconstructed structure are submitted to an internal validation application that automatically checks against the ground truth.
+All samples failing LLM validation undergo human validation, where each sample is independently evaluated by up to two expert validators.
+Validators are provided only with the textual description and reconstruct the molecule using chemical drawing software; their reconstructed structures are submitted to an internal validation application that automatically checks against the ground truth.
 Each validator is allowed up to three attempts.
 A sample is considered valid if either expert confirms that the description is \emph{unambiguous} and successfully reconstructs the \emph{exact} molecular structure.
 Only samples that fail reconstruction by both validators are labeled as incorrect.
-Using two validators helps mitigate the risk of individual oversight or error.
+Using two validators mitigates the risk of individual oversight.

-\item[\textbf{Validation Results}] We report description precision on the validation set across difficulty levels in Table~\ref{tab:data_generation_stat}, with additional validation statistics provided in Appendix~\ref{sec:validation_stat}.
-The validated descriptions achieve an overall precision of {$98.6\%$}, with {$98.7\%$, $99.2\%$, and $98.3\%$} for the easy, medium, and hard categories, respectively.
+\item[\textbf{Validation Results}] We report description precision on the validation set across difficulty levels in Table~\ref{tab:data_generation_stat}, with additional validation statistics in Appendix~\ref{sec:validation_stat}.
+The overall precision of validated samples is {$98.6\%$}, with {$98.7\%$, $99.2\%$, and $98.3\%$} for easy, medium, and hard categories, respectively.

 We manually examine all incorrect descriptions and confirm that structure parsing and metadata construction are correct; errors therefore arise solely from the LLM's description generation.
 In nearly all incorrect cases, the errors are minor: the descriptions contain all scaffolds and substituents, with most structural elements correctly connected and only localized issues, such as misplaced substituents or imprecise ring fusion descriptions.
 Overall, the low error rate and minor errors in the incorrect cases demonstrate the reliability of both the generation pipeline and the resulting dataset. \end{itemize}